Read more on the rising value of APIs and how organizations can use APIs to improve business processes and better align IT and the business.

 As a rule, like most IT professionals, I find it a great deal easier to think about the projects in the pipeline like making sales more responsive by integrating Slack and Salesforce or automating pulling employee data into our stock management system exactly as they are presented to me – as a linear process that goes from some beginning to some end.
 It is easier to think about the projects this way for a very simple reason: because that is how business processes work.
 By nature, business processes tend to be very point-to-point.

-Having the demand to complete projects is a very good thing, but I noticed we were running into a problem.
+Having the demand to complete business automation projects is a very good thing, but I noticed we were running into a problem.
 Since business processes are described in a very point-to-point way, each project in my list tends to be point-to-point as well.
 I was starting to think about doing the projects one by one, start to finish, one at a time.
 But that takes too long.
 I want to move faster and, of course, the business wants me to move faster as well.
 Could an API-led connectivity approach help?

 Shifting from a project-by-project approach to deploying reusable APIs